samsymons/RedditKit/README.md

 }];
 ```

 Once you're signed in, `RKClient` will keep track of any necessary authentication state.
-You can then call methods which require authentication, such as getting the subreddits you are subscribed to.
+You can then call methods which require authentication, such as getting the subreddits you are subscribed to. **Note:** RedditKit does not persist your authentication credentials itself; you'll have to do this manually via the Keychain, and call `signInWithUsername:password:completion:` on your application's launch.

 ```obj-c
 [[RKClient sharedClient] subscribedSubredditsWithCompletion:^(NSArray *subreddits, NSError *error) {